BrilworksarrowBlogarrowNews & Insights

 What_s New In React 19

-1. Server components
+1. Server Components

 Example:

-// This is a Server Component (runs on server)
+// Server Component (runs on server)

 export default function ServerPage() {

-const data = fetchFromDatabase(); // Direct DB access (secure & fast)
+const data = fetchFromDatabase(); // Direct DB access

 return (